-Annual cremation statistics are available for Lodge Hill, Yardley and Sutton Coldfield crematoria by calendar year from 2009 to 2021.
+Annual cremation statistics are available for Lodge Hill, Yardley and Sutton Coldfield crematoria by calendar year from January 2009 to December 2023.

-- Not all deaths that occur in Birmingham result in a funeral taking place at Birmingham City Council facilities;
+- not all deaths that occur in Birmingham result in a funeral taking place at Birmingham City Council facilities

-- Some funerals may be for deaths that have been registered outside of Birmingham;
+- some funerals may be for deaths that have been registered outside of Birmingham

-- There are other service providers in the city area, for example, Birmingham Crematorium (Perry Barr), which is not owned or operated by Birmingham City Council;
+- there are other service providers in the city area, for example, Birmingham Crematorium (Perry Barr), which is not owned or operated by Birmingham City Council

-- at the peak of the Coronavirus pandemic, families were waiting around six weeks for a cremation service, compared to the usual time of around two weeks;
+- at the peak of the coronavirus pandemic, families were waiting around six weeks for a cremation service, compared to the usual time of around two weeks

-- The statistics do not include the cremation of body parts or foetal remains.
+- the statistics do not include the cremation of body parts or foetal remains

 Page last updated: 6 February 2024